emmanueljs1/nbe/NbE.lagda.md

 language variable to a type (here, `Γ` is extended with the variable `x` mapped to the type 𝑆`).

-Our Agda definition does not actually mention variables at all, and is really just a list of types.
+Our Agda definition does not actually mention variable names at all, and is really just a list of types.
 This is because we will be using a de Brujin representation for variables, and the de Brujin index representing a variable will be an index into the list of types that makes up a context.